Azure/Mission-Critical-Online/docs/reference-implementation/Brownfield-Considerations.md

 ## Existing container registry

 This reference implementation comes with its on Azure Container Registry, deployed as part of the global services and replicated to each of the regional deployment stamp locations, to host container images (for the sample catalog workload) build and pushed as part of the overall deployment pipelines.
-This is done to keep the dependencies of a proof-of-concept deployment as minimal as possible.
+This is done to keep the external dependencies of a Proof-of-Concept deployment as minimal as possible and it also allows us to deploy the whole solution end-to-end as part of the E2E deployment pipeline.
 In production environments it is often times required to use an already existing container registry.

 When a central container registry is used following considerations should be taken into account: